stevenslack/Pleasant-Plugin-Notices/README.md

 A super simple lightweight way to add admin notices to a theme when that requires a couple plugins for certain functionality.
 The notices will appear when the plugins you include are inactive.
 The notices will provide a link to the plugin installation window.
 That's it!

-No warning notices, no error messages, just a nice way of saying, "Hey, you need this for things to work right."
+No forced downloads, no fetching, just a nice way of suggesting, "Hey, you might need this for things to work right."

 ### Installing